-2.13.
+2.11.
 Financial report components may have core facts and relations common to all reporting entities

-While not all financial reports have all facts in common and different industries can have more or less in common, there are some core components which all
+While not all financial reports have all facts in common and different industries can have more or less in common, there are some core components which all entities have.

-This work is licensed under a Creative Commons License.
-Attribution 3.0 Unported (CC BY 3.0) http://creativecommons.org/licenses/by/3.0/ entities have.
 These facts can be thought of as "key stones" or "corner stones" which hold a financial report together.